chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

-:point_up: Use your browser's responsive design mode :point_down: and the browser's *Print as PDF* feature to test the behaviour of the media queries.
+Use your browser's responsive design mode :point_down: and the browser's *Print as PDF* feature to test the behaviour of the media queries.

 ![Responsive design mode](img/L5-responsive.png)

 ## Animations and transitions

-In general, CSS styles (states) are defined by the user, the **rendering engine** takes care of the transition between styles.
-A rendering engine (also known as *browser engine* or *layout engine*) is responsible for translating HTML+CSS (among others) to the screen.
-The major browsers ship with their own rendering engines, the names of which you will encounter from time to time (especially when using CSS animations and transitions):
+In general, CSS styles (states) are defined by the developer.
+The **rendering engine** takes care of the transition between styles.
+A rendering engine - also known as *browser engine* or *layout engine* - is responsible for translating HTML+CSS (among others) to the screen.
+The major browsers ship with their own rendering engines, the names of which you will encounter from time to time, especially when using CSS animations and transitions:

 | Engine   | Browsers                                |
 |----------|-----------------------------------------|